-The U.S. State Department noted Monday that the election commission "administered the elections transparently," but added that it shares OSCE observers' concern about limitations during the candidate registration process, misuse of administrative resources by some local authorities during the campaign and harassment of opposition members.
+The U.S. State Department noted that the election commission "administered the elections transparently", but added that it shares OSCE observers' concern about limitations during the candidate registration process, misuse of administrative resources by some local authorities during the campaign and harassment of opposition members.

-Great Britain and European Union didn’t recognise election results in Crimea and Sevastopol.
+Great Britain and the European Union didn’t recognise election results in Crimea and Sevastopol.

-On 4 March 2012 presidential elections took place in Russia, in which 63 % of the Russians cast their ballot.
+On 4 March 2012 presidential elections took place in Russia, in which 63 percent of the Russians cast their ballot.

-Vladimir Putin, Prime Minister during Medvedev’s presidency and his predecessor from 1999 until 2008, was re-elected with 63.6% of the votes.
+Vladimir Putin, Prime Minister during Medvedev’s presidency and his predecessor from 1999 until 2008, was re-elected with 63.6 percent of the votes.
 Consequently, he secured a mandate for at least 6 years according to a law amendment in 2008 in which the presidential term was extended with 2 years.

-The other four candidates all received less than 20% of the votes.
-Gennady Zyuganov, leader of the communist party, gained 17.18%, which is almost equal to the votes he gained in the last presidential elections in 2008.
-Mikhail Prokhorov, a Russian billionaire, obtained 7.92%.
-Vladimir Zhirinovsky, leader of the Liberal Democratic Party of Russia acquired 6.22% of the ballots, a similar result to the last elections in which he was running for president as well.
-Sergei Mironov, leader of the Just Russia party, garnered 3.85 % of the votes.
+The other four candidates all received less than 20 percent of the votes.
+Gennady Zyuganov, leader of the Communist Party, gained 17.18 percent, which is almost equal to the votes he gained in the last presidential elections in 2008.
+Mikhail Prokhorov, a Russian billionaire, obtained 7.92 percent.
+Vladimir Zhirinovsky, leader of the Liberal Democratic Party of Russia acquired 6.22 percent of the ballots, a similar result to the last elections in which he was running for president as well.
+Sergei Mironov, leader of the Just Russia party, garnered 3.85 percent of the votes.

 - CIA World Factbook